 Newlyn, a large and bustling village that neighbours Penzance, is one of Cornwall’s largest and most important fishing ports.
-With thriving population and an array of shops, galleries and cafés, this lively village boasts a rich history and welcoming, bustling atmosphere.
+With thriving population and an array of shops, galleries and cafés, this lively village boasts a rich history and welcoming, bustling atmosphere, with lots of places to eat in Newlyn.

 In recent years Newlyn Filmhouse opened, a beautifully renovated two screen cinema, that also has an excellent café and bar.
 The village is also a popular hub for artists, with Newlyn Art Gallery and the Newlyn School of Art being at the core of the village’s art scene.